 On other fronts, because pleasure boats are mostly made of fiber reinforced plastic (FRP), which is difficult to dispose, there has been a demand for a waste processing route for proper disposal.
 In response, we undertook activities in building a processing route, as well as developing recycling technologies for FRP boats.
-As a result, approximately 550 FRP vessels have been properly recycled yearly under the leadership of the Japan Marine Industry Association throughout Japan since 2005.
-This is undertaken using the National Permit System based on the Waste Management Law.
+Since 2005, the Japan Marine Industry Association has led the nationwide operation of the FRP Boat Recycling System that employs a wide-area certification system based on the Waste Management Law.
+As a result, approximately 510 FRP vessels have been properly recycled yearly

-4 Efforts in Green Procurement Note 2
+4 Efforts in Green Procurement Note2